Majesty by Hand Comes Alive

 I get to know them intimately.
 I know every curve and point.
 Stitch by stitch.

-I know the convergence of the fabric's design with the pattern's design, discovering gifts where all the layers of design sweep and sway together.
+I love the convergence of the fabric's design with the pattern's design, discovering gifts where all the layers of design sweep and sway together.
 Where a splash of color hits perfectly.
 I feel the movement of the piece, and it takes me along.
 Stitch by stitch.

 The piece comes alive, gaining depth and dimension and an inviting softness; kind of like the face of a kind-hearted elderly woman.
 I know you've seen this face.
 A face that's been shaped by sorrow and laughter, and softened with wisdom and compassion.
 (I hope my face looks like that when I'm elderly)

 I began quilting Majesty, Medallion IX in the ditch, as I do with all my designs.
 For many I stop there.
 But Majesty began talking to me.

 Majesty asked for more.